Overview

 - Product data: Product data is used in message content and should be updated on a recurring basis to maintain a current catalog.
 You can do so:

-- Via the API using the POST /products and POST /productimports calls.
+- Via the API using the POST/products and POST/productimports calls.

-Product data is also updated in the Product Collection when passed along with order data.
+Product data is also updated in the product collection when passed along with order data.

 Additional resources